SketchedDoughnut/SDA/README.md

 # How to install

 To install, go to releases and install the latest release.
 Extract the files, then run "fiesta-modern.exe".
-It will run you through the steps.
+It will run you through the steps to install, and then you're done!

 # FAQ